We use cookies and other services to enhance your browsing experience. Our privacy policy explains more. Please click the button to continue.

 Watch the following videos to learn more about keyman insurance and how it can protect your business.

-The Dean Stockwell video clearly demonstrates the impact of a sudden stroke can have on both the individual and the business - at aged just 47 Dean Stockwell was that person - essential viewing for all business owners.
+The Dean Stockwell video clearly demonstrates what the impact of a sudden stroke can have on both the individual and the business - at aged just 47, Dean Stockwell was that person - essential viewing for all business owners.

 The issues facing sole proprietors, partnerships and limited companies are similar in concept but there are significant differences between each of them.

-In order for you to gain an understanding of these differences use the buttons below.
+In order for you to gain an understanding of these differences click the buttons below.

 When a sole trader dies, the business dies with them.
 The business’s assets will form part of the sole owner’s estate and pass on to beneficiaries under the terms of their will.